cocokechun/CNN/README.md

 122/122 [==============================] - 855s 7s/step - loss: 0.6697 - acc: 0.7574 - val_loss: 2.0573 - val_acc: 0.4578
 ```

-When we test on the 5 images, we got
+When we test on the 5 images on the new model that predicts only one of the 5 labels, we got

 ```
 Using TensorFlow backend.